 The exposure to many of these chemicals is normal and actually considered a hormetic stressor that improves our bodies ability to handle and adapt to stress.
 However, when we get an overabundance of these molecules, our system becomes overwhelmed and unable to adapt.

 5 Regions of Detoxification:

 Toxins can and do affect every system and organ of the body.
 However, there are 5 major areas we look at when it comes to effective detoxification.
-Each of these areas must be working well in order to effectively eliminate the various toxins we are exposed too.
+Each of these areas must be working well in order to properly neutralize and detoxify the hazardous compounds we are exposed too.

 We have trillions of cells within the body and they each contain anti-oxidant systems that help to protect the intracellular organelles.
 When the cells are unable to detoxify, they end up accumulating excessive toxins and oxidative stress that damages the mitochondria and DNA.
 Overtime, this process creates DNA mutations that can lead to chronic diseases such as cancer and autoimmunity.

 As impurities are able to get into the blood stream they provide a consistent stream of flow into the various cells, tissues and organs including the brain.
 Additionally, these toxins can damage the red blood cells and reduce the body’s ability to bring oxygen and nutrients to the cells.
 Overtime, toxic blood leads to cardiovascular and neurological challenges.